pnp-software/fwprofile/README.md

 # Web-Based Modeling Tool and Code Generator
 A web-based modeling tool is freely available to help design FW Profile state machines and procedures, and to automate the generation of the C-code which configures them.
 The tool can be accessed from [here](http://pnp-software.com/fwprofile/editor/), the most recent version is **4.5**.

+FW Profile Editor is also available on Chrome Web Store.
+As an app for Chrome allows you to work offline.
+Search for FW Profile at Chrome Web Store, or try this link: https://chrome.google.com/webstore/search/FW%20Profile

 # Ownership
 The owner of the project is [P&P Software GmbH](http://pnp-software.com/).